-Across the organisation, functions like Marketing, Sales and Service work tirelessly to attract, retain and grow customers.
-HubSpot’s Lifecycle Stage property is a way of tracking that journey in the CRM, enabling each department to quickly access the data it needs to work effectively.
+HubSpot’s Lifecycle Stage property is a way of tracking the buyer's journey in your CRM, enabling each department to quickly access the data it needs to work effectively.

 As a HubSpot user, the ability to define lifecycle stages is built into your platform.
 But that doesn’t mean it’s tailored to your organisation’s needs.
 In fact, if you’ve never reviewed your Lifecycle Stage property before, you’re likely running off the default settings, which only tell you part of the story.
 Leads and Customers are certainly important, but as we both know, the buyer’s journey is a little more nuanced than that.

 From light-touch categories like Subscriber all the way to powerful Evangelists, HubSpot gives you the data management functionality to define a variety of additional stages that will help all your customer-facing teams to categorise and better engage with the contacts in your CRM.

 In this article, we’ll look at how HubSpot defines lifecycle stages, reveal why they’re so important and highlight the transformative effect that setting up the Lifecycle Stages property correctly can have on a company through a quick case story.